macg20/SpringDataHierbante_select_dynamic_field/README.md

 # dynamic-selection-field-hibernate-spring

-Spring Data/Hibernate - dynamic selection field in query.
+Spring Data/Hibernate - dynamic field selection in query.

+Project shows how can dynamically selection fields using Hibernate Criteria